Trump probe: Court halts Mar-a-Lago special master review - The Boston Globe

-WASHINGTON (AP) — A unanimous federal appeals court on Thursday ended an independent review of documents seized from former President Donald Trump’s Florida estate, removing a hurdle the Justice Department said had delayed its criminal investigation into the retention of top-secret government information.
+WASHINGTON — A unanimous federal appeals court on Thursday ended an independent review of documents seized from former president Donald Trump’s Florida estate, removing a hurdle the Justice Department said had delayed its criminal investigation into the retention of top-secret government information.

 Advertisement